The Large and Likely Inefficiency of Stable Matching Mechanisms

-\begin{proof} We use the similar idea as in the proof of Lemma~\ref{lem:many-applications}.
-In the amnesiac DA model, each application independently targets a school in $S_1$ with probability $\geq \epsilon$.
-Thus, the probability of the event in the lemma is at most $(1-\epsilon)^{n\sqrt{\log n}}$ as claimed. \end{proof}
+\begin{proof} We use the same idea as in the proof of Lemma~\ref{lem:no-crossapplication}.
+In the amnesiac DA model, each application independently targets a school in $S_1$ with probability at least $\epsilon$.
+Thus, the probability that $c n\sqrt{\log n}$ applications all avoid $S_1$ is at most $(1-\epsilon)^{c n\sqrt{\log n}}$, as claimed. \end{proof}